opengovfoundation/hr-manual/markdown/manual.md

 Please use your organizational email address for all work-related correspondence, scheduling, etc.  Personal accounts should not be used for work-related activities.

-You will be granted access to our shared passwords in Passpack.
-All passwords that need to be shared with the organization must be shared using Passpack or a secure service such as [Toaster](https://fugacious.18f.gov/).
-Passwords should not be shared via email or other insecure methods.
+You will be granted access to our shared password manager.
+All passwords that need to be shared with the organization must be shared using this manager; passwords should not be shared via email or other insecure methods.

 ### Calendars
 Please keep your availability updated on your Google calendar account associated with the organization - please don't use your personal account.
 Please record any meetings, vacation time, appointments, and anything else that your teammates might need to schedule around.
 Feel free to schedule meetings with other coworkers on the Google calendar.